 When & Where

 Appointments are booked by phone or e-mail.
 Ideally, we’ll meet privately once or twice per month at a convenient road, track or trailhead here in Boulder County.
 I love to teach in beautiful places!
-As we progress, be ready to explore a new open space, mountain park or other scenic running venues.
-Contact us for payment options.
+As we progress, be ready to explore a new open space, mountain park or another scenic running venue.